Aughol/CTF-Workshop/linux_install.md

 This is by far the easiest solution, as it simply involves installing some extra software.
 Currently, there are three hypervisors (thing that makes and runs VMs) covered in this program: *Oracle VirtualBox 5.0*, *Microsoft Hyper-V* and *VMWare Workstation/Fusion Pro*.
-If you have a mid-range or high-end laptop, this is probably your best choice.
+If you have a mid-range or high-end laptop, using a VM is probably your best choice.
 Keep in mind to watch how many resources you allocate to a VM.

 #### 2.2.1 Oracle VirtualBox 5.0